FamilySearch/fs-js-lite/README.md

 include the `retries` property which is an integer specifying how many times the request was throttled and a `throttled` property which is `true` when the request has been throttled.

+## Testing

+The SDK is designed for being used in a browser environment therefore we use [jsdom](https://github.com/tmpvar/jsdom) for automated testing with a headless browser environment.
+[Nock](https://github.com/node-nock/nock) is used to record and playback requests so that we don't need to rely on the API being available for tests, tests are faster, and we don't need to populate the API with data for testing.